Trusts help a person manage their property and assets assuring they are distributed according to their wishes after one

-- The person that sets it up is called the Trustor.
+- The person that sets up the trust is called the Trustor.

 - The Trustor can be the Trustee and can also the Beneficiary, but this is not recommended.

-- It can be set up when the Trustor is alive or it can be set up in the Trustor’s will.
+- The trust can be set up when the Trustor is alive or it can be set up in the Trustor’s will.

 - A Living Trust is a revocable or irrevocable trust which is set up while the trustor is alive.

-- A Testamentary Trust is a revocable or irrevocable trust which is set up after the Trustor is deceased and is usually set up in the Trustor’s will.
+- A Testamentary Trust is a revocable or irrevocable trust.
+This is set up after the Trustor is deceased and is usually set up in the Trustor’s will.

-- It is usually set up for estate planning purposes or to take care of a special needs child after the parents are deceased.
+- A trust is usually set up for estate planning purposes or to take care of a special needs child after the parents are deceased.

-- It can also be used for asset protection if it is used properly.
+- A trust can also be used for asset protection if it is used properly.